BigCoke233/How-To-Answer-Questions-The-Smart-Way/README-en.md

 ### Reduce rhetorical questions

-Many questioners do not know the wisdom of asking questions.
+Many questioners do not understand the wisdom of asking questions.
 They do not always give complete information for the questionees to analyze, and often they need to ask them in turn to get more information.
-I think this is why many GitHub repositories write a default format for issues, just to make the questioner provide as complete information as possible.
+I think this is why many GitHub repositories set a default format for submit issues, just to make the questioner provide as complete information as possible.

 You will also encounter times when you need to ask back, but in many cases this is very time consuming, because questioners with poor foundation often need you to explain to them what and where you want the information, and the other party may also Finding the answer while waiting for your answer is not friendly to the other party.
 Therefore, it is necessary to reduce the number of cross-examinations as much as possible.
 If possible, speak out the information that the other party has not provided, which is friendly to both parties.